SAVIOR

-Using his father’s time machine, Isaac travels back through time to search for the Savior who formulated the cure to the deadly virus before she is killed—and thus prevent the future mankind from being annihilated.
+Using his father’s time machine, Isaac travels back to 2020 to search for the Savior who formulated the cure to the deadly virus before she is killed—and thus prevent mankind from being totally annihilated.

-He finds her, but in doing so, he is caught in the midst of a bitter love triangle while fighting to survive the violent riots around them, threatening their lives.
+He finds her, but he gets caught in the midst of a bitter love triangle while fighting to survive the violent riots around them, threatening their lives.

-When he is faced with a life and death situation, he is forced to choose which woman to save.
-He must choose well, for his future existence rests on his decision.
+When he is faced with a life and death situation, he is forced to choose who to save.
+He must choose well, for humanity—and his future existence—rest on his decision.

 How do you find a needle in a haystack?